sprnva/docs/app/views/update/v1.x/routing.md

 ```

 ## Route with multiple parameters
 There's an instance that we need to pass a multiple parameter to our route.
-This is how we do it in sprnva.
+Just remember that the `{your-desired-name}` is strict and does not allow same `{your-desired-name}` in the defined uri.
+Then this is how we do it in sprnva.
 ```php
 Route::get("/project/view/{id}/test/{userid}", ['ProjectController@view', ['auth']]);
 ```